 CEO and Chairman, Friends of The Coltrane Home

-A critically acclaimed saxophonist, band leader, composer, producer, and founder of the independent record company, RKM Music Since 1991.
-Ravi Coltrane has diligently forged a prominent career as a live performer, recording artist and producer, as well as an impressive list of credits and accomplishments.
+Ravi Coltrane is a critically acclaimed saxophonist, band leader, composer, producer, and founder of the independent record company, RKM Music Since 1991.
+He has diligently forged a prominent career as a live performer, recording artist and producer, as well as an impressive list of other credits and accomplishments.

 After his first tenure with Elvin Jones in the 1990s, Ravi found himself working alongside a list of names that reads like the Who’s Who of American Jazz and Pop, including: McCoy Tyner, Pharoah Sanders, Carlos Santana, Wayne Shorter, Herbie Hancock, Chick Corea, John McLaughlin, Michael Brecker, George Duke, Stanley Clark, Jess “Tain” Watts, Branford Marsalis, Mark Turner, Jacky Terrasson, Joe Lovano, Joanne Brackeen, Gerry Gibbs, Graham Haynes, and Steve Coleman for whom he appears on several albums.
 Indeed, Ravi’s credits include recording on well over forty recordings as a sideman.

 Born in Paris, France, Michelle Coltrane is the only daughter of Alice and John Coltrane.
 While living in Japan, Michelle worked as a DJ.
 She performed and arranged background vocals for prominent artists.
 Finding featured work in voiceovers, Michelle appeared on two popular Chevrolet commercials.
 She was also hired to compose a special piece of music “Colour of the Night”, which was featured at Space World Amusement Park in Japan.